-9am - 12pm MST Training Session 1pm - 4pm MST Training Session

-DAY 1:

-Introduction of the philosophy, skills and strategy of Nurturing Parenting (NP).
-Participants will experience some of the parent lesson activities and learn how the NP foundational basics are applied to both the home-based and group-based programs in all program curriculums.
-Please note that participants will need to select a program curriculum best suited for their agency's needs following the training.
-Curriculum materials are available for purchase on the Nurturing Parenting website.
+Each day's training sessions will run from: 9am - 12pm & 1pm - 4pm MST DAY 1: Introduction of the philosophy, skills and strategy of Nurturing Parenting® (NP).
+Participants will experience some of the recommended lesson activities and learn how the NP basics are applied to both the home-based and group-based programs employing any of the program curriculums.